Updated 1st August 2019

 Although insurance may be in place, there are still measures you may take to mitigate the risks of loss or damage.

 Many insurers, for example, may insist that whenever the caravan is left unattended that a hitchlock is used (if it is still hitched to the towing vehicle) or wheel clamps fitted (if it is not).
-Indeed, security precautions such as these may contribute to your qualifying for discounts on the insurance premiums you need to pay.

 Other sensible precautions include paying careful attention to such obvious weak points as windows and doors, by ensuring that they are properly secured when you are away from your caravan for even a short period of time.